0

 • Health: 17 reports informing on vitamin and mineral absorption.

 The Vitamin & Cholesterol Blood Test is a finger-prick blood test for a number of nutrient levels, such as vitamin D and iron levels, and cholesterol levels.
-This test is offered as a quarterly subscription service.
+This test is offered as a quarterly subscription service or single purchase.

-Vitl requires users to answer a series of health and lifestyle questions to provide a personalized vitamin formula, but the company claims they can also use DNA and blood test results to personalize their supplements.
-Keep in mind that they only analyze a few genetic and lab variants in each of their reports, which means you might not receive a complete picture of your health.
+Vitl requires users to answer a series of health and lifestyle questions to provide a personalized vitamin formula, but they can also use DNA and blood test results to personalize their supplements.

 Review of Vitl Reports